LORD BYRON

 F: I hope you - Sir - will give me a charakter

-H: I want to see the body - immediately - he must be repatriated (paces and ponders) - will the Abbey take him?
-Certes, he hasn't as yet actually put poesy into Lucifer's mouth , or sympathised with Cain - look to it Fletcher! - show me where he lies
+H: I want to see the body - immediately - he must be repatriated (to self: - will the Abbey take him? certes, he hasn't, actually, as yet, rotisseried the Regent, though he has scalped Wellington) - Fletcher! - show me where he lies - pronto!

 F(horrified): I swear on my Marietta, Monetta, and Piretta - although on the Town, they are good Christian women in all other matters moral - that I cannot! (wanders out of reach) - anyway, my Lord - although I am of some monetary substance, for I saved in his service as you know several hundred pounds - God knows how, for I don’t - nor my late master neither - my wage was not always paid to the day